A Smale-Barden manifold admitting K-contact but not Sasakian structure: Introduction

 \subsection{Acknowledgements}

 I am grateful to Javier Fern\'andez de Bobadilla, Marco Castrill\'on, Antonio Viruel and Maribel Gonz\'alez-Vasco for encouragement.
-Also thanks to Juan Rojo, Matthias Sch\"utt and Alex Tralle for very useful conversations, and to Sergio Negrete for help with designing a program to find elliptic surfaces for Section \ref{sec:k-cont}.
+Also thanks to Matthias Sch\"utt and Alex Tralle for very useful conversations, and to Sergio Negrete for help with designing a program to find elliptic surfaces for Section \ref{sec:k-cont}.
+Special thanks to Juan Rojo for carefully reading the manuscript and finding a mistake in a previous version, and to \'Angel Gonz\'alez-Prieto for help with drawing the pictures.
+Finally, I am grateful to the referees for very helpful comments that have improved the exposition, and for the kind words of praise.